SUBJECTS — Drama/England;

 — Hamlet finally kills Claudius.

 Once Claudius allows Gertrude to drink the poisoned wine, his complete and utter evil is exposed.
 Not only has Claudius killed Hamlet’s father, he has tried to kill Hamlet, he has corrupted the good youth Laertes, and he has allowed his beloved queen to drink poison to avoid having to admit his part in the plot to kill Hamlet.
 Claudius is a cancer on the state of Denmark that must be excised to prevent him from spreading corruption throughout the land.
 Hamlet’s killing of Claudius has a purpose that is more important than mere revenge.
-It is necessary for society to continue.
+It is necessary to prevent Claudius’ evil from continuing to infect the kingdom of Denmark.

 2. What was Hamlet’s tragic flaw?

 There is no one right answer to this question.
-One view is that Hamlet’s tragic flaw was that he committed a simple, reflexive, unthinking act of revenge in killing Polonius.
-To put this another way, Hamlet’s tragic flaw was that he did not have a set of ethical principles that told him that revenge was itself evil and that he could not kill Claudius for simple revenge.
-But, we say, he could not just let it go.
-In modern life, when the criminal justice system fails, that is exactly what victims have to do.
+One view is that Hamlet’s tragic flaw was that he committed a simple, reflexive, unthinking act of revenge.
+That action resulted in the accidental killing of Polonius.
+To put this more broadly and more accurately, Hamlet’s tragic flaw was that he did not have a set of ethical principles that told him that revenge itself was evil and that he could not kill Claudius for simple revenge.
+But, we say, he could not let the murder of his father go without retribution.
+Actually, in modern life, when the criminal justice system fails for one reason or another, that is exactly what victims have to do.
 Sometimes, if the wrongdoer has assets, a civil law suit for damages is a way of seeking recompense.
 But the civil justice system doesn’t always work either.
 Often, the perpetrator has no assets or files for bankruptcy protection and the victim is left with no recourse.
 As frustrating as this is, it is better than the alternative of vigilante justice and vendettas.

 3. State the law of unintended consequences and give three reasons why it applies with particular force to acts of revenge.

-The law of unintended consequences holds that whether or not what you do has the effect you intend, it will have consequences that you don’t expect and therefore consequences that you don’t intend.
-Some unintended consequences can be very unpleasant.
+The law of unintended consequences holds that whether or not what you do has the effect you intend, it will have consequences that you don’t expect — and therefore don’t intend — which may not be desirable.
+Some unintended consequences can be tragic.
 Three reasons that the law of unintended consequences applies with particular force to acts of revenge are: (1) In any person’s life, acts of revenge are infrequent.
 Experience is an excellent teacher.
 If we have little experience with an action, our anticipation of the consequences will be less accurate than if we have taken the action frequently in the past.
 (2) Revenge usually affects a number of people, either directly or indirectly.
 Everyone is different and when other people are affected by our actions, there is an increased risk that we won’t accurately predict how they’ll react.
 (3) Revenge is often taken in a rage or a fit of passion.
 Our actions are often not well considered when we are in such a state.
 Therefore, the risk that we’ll fail to anticipate some of the consequences is increased.

-4. How does Hamlet attain the status of a hero despite the fact that he kills the wrong man in a hasty act of revenge and delays going after Claudius again until forced to act just before his own death?
+4. How does Hamlet attain the status of a hero despite the fact that he kills the wrong man in a hasty act of revenge and delays going after Claudius giving the King the opportunity to cause the death of Laertes, kill Gertrude, and poison Hamlet?

 There is no one right answer to this question.
-One answer is that Hamlet learned from the killing of Polonius that revenge must wait until the act is necessary for the good of the entire state.
-Hamlet becomes a hero by keeping his revenge waiting until its expression serves other, more legitimate purposes.
+One answer is that Hamlet learned from the killing of Polonius that revenge must wait until the act is necessarfor the good of society as a whole.
+Hamlet becomes a hero by keeping his revenge waiting until its expression serves other, more legitimate purposes.\

 5. The scene in which Hamlet stabs the man behind the curtain is a symbol for all acts of revenge.
 What is the meaning of that symbol?